-Reporting Year In respect of Information to be reported Reporting date to Comptroller/As sessor/Director 2014 Each Specified US Person either holding a Reportable Account Or as a Controlling Person of an Entity Account Address Date of birth and National Insurance number (where applicable for Pre-existing Accounts) Account number or functional equivalent Name and identifying number 30 June 2016 2015 As 2014 As 2014 plus: Custodial Accounts Total gross amounts of interest, dividends and other income paid or credited to the account Depository Accounts Total amount of gross interest paid or credited to the account in the calendar year or other reporting period Cash Value Insurance contracts Surrender value; or Amount calculated by the Specified Insurance Company; and Any part surrenders.
+Reporting Year In respect of Information to be reported Reporting date to Comptroller/As sessor/Director 2014 Each Specified US Person either holding a Reportable Account Or as a Controlling Person of an Entity Account 30 June 2016 2015 As 2014 Custodial Accounts Total gross amounts of interest, dividends and other income paid or credited to the account Depository Accounts Total amount of gross interest paid or credited to the account in the calendar year or other reporting period Cash Value Insurance contracts Surrender value; or Amount calculated by the Specified Insurance Company; and Any part surrenders.
 All other accounts The total gross amount paid or credited to the account including the aggregate amount of any redemption payments.
 30 June 2016